noclocks/NoClocksVault/04-RESOURCES/WebClips/2024-04-19 - Building a Company Handbook - A Step By Step Guide.md

 > 4. Consistency was lacking in terms of appearance and usage (likely due to #5).
 > 5. There was a sense of collective responsibility but no clear ownership of the handbook.
 >
+>
 > This feedback fuelled a determination to create a top-notch company handbook that lived up to our standards to do everything at a world-class level.
-This year, we embarked on a three-month-long journey to revamp the handbook by rallying a cross-functional team (internally called a “squad”) to address these issues head-on.
->
-> That process revealed that we had a lot of room for improvement, which provided the opportunity to up-level our entire process and the structure of our company handbook.
+This year, we embarked on a three-month-long journey to revamp the handbook by rallying a cross-functional team (internally called a “squad”) to address these issues head-on.That process revealed that we had a lot of room for improvement, which provided the opportunity to up-level our entire process and the structure of our company handbook.
 >
 > ##
 > Defining the Handbook's Objectives & Framework